Grammar / B2 Grammar lessons and exercises / Ellipsis and substitution: Omitting or replacing words / Page 3

 • She liked it, but I didn’t.

-A reduced infinitive is when you leave out a repeated verb phrase after an infinitive with to.
+This is called a reduced infinitive.
+It’s when you leave out a repeated infinitive or infinitive verb phrase after to.

 Substitution